MCT-master/mct-master.github.io/_posts/2021-11-26-josephcl-chorale-rearranger.md

 # Informed by Information
 So what do the many different ways of representing musical information digitally enable us to do?
 We hope that through our project we’ve shown that through synthesizing many sources, it is possible to get varying views and perspectives on a musical work, and to continue on to create something new, beyond what is possible when only considering a single source.

-If you want to access our Python and Pure Data code it can be found [here.](https://github.com/jpclemente97/mct-teamb-2/tree/main/python%20assignment%205/TeamB_Assignment5_Creative%20Final)